sthagen/mandiant-flare-floss/doc/usage.md

 The enhancement that FLOSS provides is that it statically analyzes executable files and decodes obfuscated strings.
 These include:
-* strings encrypted in global memory, deobfuscated onto the heap
+* strings encrypted in global memory or deobfuscated onto the heap
 * strings manually created on the stack (stackstrings)
 * strings created on the stack and then further modified (tight strings)